Bankruptcy is not the end of the world!

 You are not alone in your financial distress!

-Many of our clients feel afraid or upset about filing a bankruptcy case.
+Many of my clients feel afraid or upset about filing a bankruptcy case.
 Please be reassured that there is no reason to have negative feelings about filing or to feel that it means you are a failure.
 Very likely you have friends, coworkers and neighbors have filed and you just don't know about it.
 Also, many famous individuals and big companies have gone bankrupt including:

 • President Abraham Lincoln